Cellivar/ford-c-max/projects/add_oem_camera.md

 You'll need twisted pair wire for the IPMB and two shielded conductors for the video signal.
 I used some coax I had lying around and it's been working fine.

-Energi models have the IPMB on the passenger side, but that requires removing the traction battery cooling fan.
+Energi models have the IPMB on the passenger side above the PAM, but that requires removing the traction battery cooling fan.
 Instead I added velcro to the RFA module and stuck it on the driver side and ran the wires from there.

 Note that the tailgate wire harness will also lack all of the appropriate connectors too, so the wires you choose to run to the camera should be flexible to withstand the liftgate opening and closing.
 The wire pass-through is fairly crowded, be patient.